ethereum/devp2p/caps/eth.md

 `txsizeₙ` refers to the length of the 'consensus encoding' of a typed transaction, i.e. the byte size of `tx-type || tx-data` for typed transactions, and the size of the RLP-encoded `legacy-tx` for non-typed legacy transactions.

+The `cells` element is a bitmap marking the indices of cells stored by the sending peer.
+For each cell stored by the peer the corresponding bit is set.
+Note that blob transactions with same cells field is being batched together.

 The recommended soft limit for this message is 4096 items (~150 KiB).